flaskcwg/flaskcwg.github.io/data/blog/main/how-sync-translations.md

 $ rm -r ./docs/*.rst
 ```

-The Flask CWG in discussion with the Flask project maintainers has decided to keep the translations synchronized with the documentation of latest released version of Flask.
+The Flask CWG in discussion with the Flask project maintainers has decided to keep the translations synchronized with the documentation of the latest released version of Flask.
 To find the last version of the English documentation, locate the latest release tag:

 ```shell
 $ git tag --sort=-taggerdate | head -n 1